AresMUSH/aresmush.com/tutorials/config/ictime.md

 The IC date defaults to using the game's locale language for its month and day names.
 If your game uses a different calendar, you can change the month and day names.
 The system uses a 7-day week and 12-month year, same as RL.

+For example, my old Mars game used Latin-inspired days of the week for timekeeping in the Mars colonies, so the `day_names` config would have been:

+    - Sol Solis
+    - Sol Lunae
+    - Sol Ares
+    etc.

 ## time_ratio and game_start_date

 The default time ratio is 1, meaning that IC time passes at a 1:1 ratio compared to RL time.
 For every day that passes in the real world, a day passes in the game world.